 Method of assessment

-Introduction to the ecological, population and genetic theory underlying conservation management
+2 Understand how ecological, population and genetic theory underlies conservation management

 3 Gain knowledge on the assessment of priorities in conservation through practical and desk-based experience